What Blacksmith Does

 The founding team from CockroachDB and Faire brings deep experience with CI infrastructure at scale.
 Both companies spent millions annually on CI while struggling with slow builds — exactly the problem Blacksmith was designed to solve.
 Google Ventures leading the $10M Series A validates the market opportunity and technical approach.

 Current limitations are scope-related rather than quality-related.
 Blacksmith only works with GitHub Actions — teams using GitLab CI, Jenkins, or other CI systems cannot benefit.
-The platform currently supports Linux runners with macOS and GPU runners on the roadmap.
+Public docs now describe Blacksmith as a drop-in runner replacement across Linux, Windows, and macOS, but teams still need to model costs by operating system, architecture, cache usage, and concurrency requirements before treating the savings headline as universal.
 For teams not on GitHub Actions, Blacksmith simply is not an option.